 Glacier National Park has 3 areas that are must-visits: Lake McDonald (West Glacier), Two Medicine, and Many Glacier.
 Lake McDonald and Apgar Village are the most visited areas in the park, and with good reason.
 The lake is absolutely gorgeous and offers a great reflection of the surrounding mountains when it is still.

 On top of the beautiful scenery, the budget situation is another reason to visit Glacier!
 Unlimited entry to every National Park in the USA is just $80 and is even cheaper in some cases.
-On top of that, there are 5 days in 2020 where entry to the park is free:
+On top of that, there are 5 days every year where entry to the park is free.
+You can find the free entry days here.

-Glacier is the perfect place to visit on a budget in 2020.
+Glacier is the perfect place to visit on a budget.
 The adventure in Many Glacier, Two Medicine, and Lake McDonald will be absolutely incredible, and you will not have to break the bank to see it all!

 Recommended by Julie and Zach from Ruhls of the Road.